brothman01/TV-Assistant/README.md

 # TV Assistant
 ### By Ben Rothman

-*I wrote this program for fun in college.
-It does not work anymore but it was fun to use back then.*
+*DEPRECATED: I wrote this program for fun in college.
+It does not work anymore due to the fact that the information source has changed since then but it was fun to use back.*

 ## 1. What is the Show Assistant